 A provisional application could allow you to disclose the various potential iterations of the prototype.
 This can give you a certain degree of flexibility in terms of product development and a chance to save on time and expenses.

-Don’t overlook the need for patent lawyers from a law firm specializing in intellectual property rights
+Don’t—Overlook the need for patent lawyers from a law firm specializing in intellectual property rights.

 Protect your inventions.
-Do not delay applying for a patent.
-Get a registered patent attorney for patent information and to make sure that your patent application will go smoothly.
+Do not delay in applying for a patent.
+Get a registered patent attorney for patent information and to make sure that your patent application process will go smoothly.
 Contact us at War IP Law for a free consultation.